 usually beginning in the pelvis of the kidney.

 - Nephroblastoma, which is a very rare tumour occurring in children under

 What causes kidney cancer?

-The precise cause of kidney cancer is unknown but a number of risk factors have been
+The precise cause of kidney cancer is unknown but a number of risk factors

 Identified.
 These include: